postgresml/postgresml/README.md

 Since your data never leaves the database, you retain the speed, reliability and security you expect in your foundational stateful services.
 Leverage your existing infrastructure and expertise to deliver new capabilities.

 ### Open source
 We're building on the shoulders of giants.
-These machine learning libraries and Postgres have recieved extensive academic and industry use, and we'll continue their tradition to build with the community.
+These machine learning libraries and Postgres have received extensive academic and industry use, and we'll continue their tradition to build with the community.
 Licensed under MIT.

 ## Quick Start